Key takeaways

 Geopolitical implications

 One result of Russia’s aggressive stance toward Ukraine is an expansion of NATO membership.
 Finland, which shares an 830-mile border with Russia, was accepted as part of the alliance in 2023.
-Sweden will be added to the NATO alliance in 2024 after it gained the final approval it needed, from Hungary, in February.
+Sweden was added in 2024.
 Along with military equipment to support Ukraine, western nations continue to apply severe economic sanctions on Russia.
 President Joe Biden announced stepped-up sanctions against Russia in late February 2024.

 NATO’s European Footprint